*Parents may request personalized greetings to their children from Legendary Beings HERE.

 Why don’t you offer the letters for free?

-You can get free letters simply by writing to Santa, but these are generic copies that the elves send out.
+You can get free letters from the USPS program simply by writing to Santa, but these are generic copies that the elves send out.
 It costs us a little to process the real personalized letters.
 Below is a list of the costs.
 I’m sure you’ll agree the price is reasonable.
 As always, a percentage is donated to the charity of choice for each elf in the letter office.
-Elf Stacy chose Starbound Childrens Theater in Fairfield, CA.
+Elf Stacy usually chooses Toys for Tots or a local live theatre company for children.

-Costs: Website and advertising fees, Ink and paper to print order, ink and paper for draft, ink for final letter & envelope, color letterhead, envelope, sticker seal, surprise insert, word processing time, stamp, shipping per letter to Alaska for postmark, 10% donation to charity, and PayPal fees to accept credit card payments.
+Costs: Website and advertising fees, Ink and paper to print order, ink and paper for draft, ink for final letter & envelope, color letterhead, envelope, sticker seal, surprise insert, word processing time, stamp, shipping , 10% donation to charity, and fees to accept online payments.

 Do you only write to children?